 - Main objectives and provisions of the GDPR (including a video)

 - US legal landscape for biometric data protection in 2020 (including CCPA)

 The EU GDPR establishes a harmonized framework within the European Union, the right to be forgotten, unambiguous, and

-- Member States had to transpose it into their national law by 6 May 2018.
+- Member States had to transpose it into their national law by 6 May 2018

 What is biometric data for the EU regulation?